 Are there any nautical charts of my lake?

-Canada has the longest coastline in the world and many inland navigable waters within its boundaries.
-Due to budget limitations CHS is restricted to charting only some of the largest of Canada's inland waterways, as well as our coastal waters.
+Canada has the longest coastline in the world and many navigable waters within its boundaries.
+Due to budget limitations, CHS is restricted to charting only some of the largest of Canada's inland waterways as well as our coastal waters.
 Priorities for future charts are based on the greatest need.

-However, a provincial agency may have charted the lake you are interested in or they may know of some private company that has produced a chart.
+However, a provincial agency may have surveyed the lake you are interested in or they may know of a private company that has produced a chart.